AM2R-Community-Developers/ProfessorG64/README.md

 # ProfessorG64

+# This project is indefinitely postponed.
+64-bit Android support is intended - though not guaranteed - to release alongside AM2R 2.0 instead.

 ```diff
 - WARNING: This is NOT intended for players, please use the AM2RLauncher to install the game instead!
 ```